matt-charr/qAPP/README.md

 </div>

 Each action triggers by `qapp` - typically pressing a button - throws <FONT COLOR="BLUE"><em>information</em></FONT>, <FONT COLOR="GREEN"><em>warnings</em></FONT>, <FONT COLOR="ORANGE"><em>errors</em></FONT> and/or <FONT COLOR="RED"><em>exceptions</em></FONT>.
 - If an <FONT COLOR="RED"><em>exception</em></FONT> is thrown, it means something went wrong dev side.
-In that case please [report your issue](https://github.com/matt-charr/qa-demo/issues) by dropping your `mockup` file together with your contract and data json files if any (see [how-can-i-report-my-issue](features/how-can-i-report-my-issue/doc.md)).
+In that case please [report your issue](https://github.com/matt-charr/qa-demo/issues) by dropping your `mockup` file together with your contract and data json files if any (see [How can I report my issue](features/how-can-i-report-my-issue/doc.md)).
 - If an <FONT COLOR="ORANGE"><em>error</em></font> is thrown, it means that something went wrong user side and `qacore` did not manage to perform your request.
 In that case you need to check the log and correct your request accordingly.
 - If a <FONT COLOR="GREEN"><em>warning</em></font> is thrown, it means that something went wrong user side but `qacore` managed to perform the request.
 At inception, an action always thrown an <FONT COLOR="BLUE"><em>information</em></FONT> message to the user such as "Pricing contract...", the goal is to inform what action `qapp` is performing.